 Sourcewise will continue to administer home delivered meals to eligible Santa Clara County residents.
-Sourcewise will work directly with the meal vendor to increase oversight and efficiency of the program operations.
+Sourcewise will work in partnership with a qualified home delivered meal service provider to further maximize community engagement through promotion, outreach, and access to the Sourcewise home delivered meals program.